nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

-To minimize transmission overhead and accommodate asymmetric links (i.e., limited "uplink" data rate from a ground data system to a spacecraft) in an interplanetary network, we ideally want to send "downlink" data in the largest possible aggregations -- [coarse-grained transmission]{.underline}.
+To minimize transmission overhead and accommodate asymmetric links (i.e., limited "uplink" data rate from a ground data system to a spacecraft) in an interplanetary network, we ideally want to send "downlink" data in the largest possible aggregations -- coarse-grained transmission.

-But to minimize head-of-line blocking (i.e., delay in transmission of a newly presented high-priority item) and minimize data delivery latency by using parallel paths (i.e., to provide fine-grained partial data delivery, and to minimize the impact of unexpected link termination), we want to send "downlink" data in the smallest possible aggregations -- [fine-grained transmission]{.underline}.
+But to minimize head-of-line blocking (i.e., delay in transmission of a newly presented high-priority item) and minimize data delivery latency by using parallel paths (i.e., to provide fine-grained partial data delivery, and to minimize the impact of unexpected link termination), we want to send "downlink" data in the smallest possible aggregations -- fine-grained transmission.

 We reconcile these impulses by doing both, but at different layers of the ION protocol stack.